fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 67: سُورَةُ المُلۡكِ (Al-Mulk) - 10**
+**Surah 63: سُورَةُ المُنَافِقُونَ (Al-Munaafiqoon) - 8**

-And they will add: "Had we but listened [to those warnings], or [at least] used our own reason, we would not [now] be among those who are destined for the blazing flame!"
+[And] they say, "Indeed, when we return to the City [we,] the ones most worthy of honour will surely drive out therefrom those most contemptible ones!"
+However, all honour belongs to God, and [thus] to His Apostle and those who believe [in God]: but of this the hypocrites are not aware.
  <!--END_SECTION:quran-->